 This document is much tidier than the original, and has some kind of structure – the document headings appear in the Navigation pane, which gives a good overview of the text.

 The next jobs on my checklist are using PerfectIt and Docalyse.
-I will talk about these stages in the next post.
+I will talk about these stages in Editing tools in the wild – part ii.

 *Unless otherwise stated, macros referred to are written by Paul Beverley and are available from his website.
 Paul very kindly provides instructions for all his macros.